 iv.
 “The devout heart feels that worship is ‘good,’ not only as being acceptable to God and conformable to man’s highest duty, but as being the source of delight to the worshipper.”
 (Maclaren)

 b.
 And to sing praises to Your name, O Most High: Hebrew poetry often uses parallelism, repeating an idea with similar words.
-This is likely an example of this, with the second phrase repeating the essential idea of the first.
-Therefore, for the Psalmist, to sing praises to God’s name is very much like giving thanks to the LORD.
+This is an example of this, with the second phrase repeating the essential idea of the first.
+Therefore, for the psalmist, to sing praises to God’s name is very much like giving thanks to the LORD.
 Singing is a valid and wonderful expression of gratitude to God.

 i.
 “It is good to give thanks in the form of vocal song.
 Nature itself teaches us thus to express our gratitude to God; do not the birds sing, and the brooks warble as they flow?”
 (Spurgeon)

 ii.
 “Our personal experience has confirmed us in the belief that it is good to sing unto the Lord; we have often felt like Luther when he said, ‘Come, let us sing a Psalm, and drive away the devil.’”
 (Spurgeon)

 c.
 To declare Your lovingkindness in the morning: Proclaiming God’s lovingkindness (hesed, the great word for God’s loyal, covenant love) and faithfulness is another way to give thanks to the LORD.
 This declaration is not only to be made on the good days or nights, but every night.

 i.
 “The ‘mercy’ of God in promising salvation, and his ‘faithfulness’ in accomplishing it, are inexhaustible subjects for ‘morning and evening’ praises.”
 (Horne)